businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 Diagram: IPv6 load balancing and the potential need for VRRPv3.

 If you have stricter-convergence requirements, implement HSRP or VRRPv3 as the IPv6 first-hop redundancy protocol.
 It works the same way as it did in version 2.
 The master is the only one sending RA messages.
-All hosts send traffic to VRRP IP address, which is resolved to the VRRP MAC address.
+All hosts send traffic to the VRRP IP address, which is resolved to the VRRP MAC address.
 Sub-second convergence is possible.

 Load balancing between two boxes is possible.
 You could configure two VRRPv3 groups to server-facing subnets using the old trick.
 The implementation includes multiple VRRPv3 groups configured on the same interface with multiple VRRPv3 masters ( one per group ).
-Instead of having one VRRPv3 Master sending out RA advertisements, we now have multiple masters, and each Master sends RA messages with its group’s IPv6 and virtual MAC address.
+Instead of having one VRRPv3 Master sending out RA advertisements, we now have various masters, and each Master sends RA messages with its group’s IPv6 and virtual MAC address.

 The host will receive two RA messages and can do whatever the OS supports.
 Arista EOS has a technology known as Virtual ARP: both Layer 3 devices will listen to the same IPv6 MAC address, and whichever one gets the packet will process it.